 Burndown Charts are simple, visual representations that provide a highly intuitive perspective, giving project managers and the entire team a snapshot of the team’s progress on the current sprint.

 Burndown Charts make it easy to see when a sprint (a Milestone in GitHub and ZenHub) is on track to deliver all the promised features on schedule.
-They also make it easy to see when the schedule is in jeopardy, giving the team the opportunity to intervene and head off problems early.
+They also show you when the schedule is in jeopardy, giving the team the opportunity to intervene and head off problems early.

-The Anatomy of a Burndown Chart
+The anatomy of a Burndown Chart in Agile projects